 Production relevant environment-An environment with some shop floor production realism present (such as facilities, personnel, tooling, processes, materials etc.).
 There should be minimum reliance on laboratory resources during this phase.
 Demonstration in a production relevant environment implies that contractor(s) must demonstrate their ability to meet the cost, schedule, and performance requirements of the EMD Phase based on their production of prototypes.
-The demonstration must provide the program with confidence that these targets will be achieved.
+The demonstration must provide the program with confidence that these targets will be achieved, but does not require a production line.
 Furthermore, there must be an indication of how the contractor(s) intend to achieve the requirements in a production representative and pilot environments.